 If you are serious about investing in stocks and making money, either devote your time and learn the fundamentals or take the help of registered/certified investment advisors.
 Investing based on the hot tips or recommendations that you heard on a tv channel or from a colleague is a definite route to lose money.

-2. Betting big money on short-term twitches in market
+2. Betting big money on short-term twitches in the market

 Investing big money on the hot news that just read on the news website definitely doesn’t come in the category of investing.
 The future return from stocks is based on many factors which should be carefully studied rather than investing based on single news of a quarterly jump of EPS of a company by 40% or launch of a new hyped product.
 Serious investors should perform detailed qualitative and quantitative study rather than investing based on short-term market twitches.

 Always remember the famous quote by Benjamin Graham- “In the short run, a market is a voting machine, but in the long run it is a weighing machine.”

-It simply means that market phonology is hard to predict in short-term as sentiments drive it (similar to voting machine).
-On the other hand, long-term results can be measured precisely and concretely, if the studies are done correctly (like weighing machine).
+It simply means that market psychology is hard to predict in short-term as sentiments drive it (similar to voting machine).
+On the other hand, long-term results can be measured concretely, if the studies are done correctly (like weighing machine).
 Focus on the long-term performance of the stocks, rather than short-term turbulence.

 QUICK READ – 6 Reasons Why Most People Lose Money in Stock Market